 It is important for us to know about any health issues in your family as this may have implications for your child’s future health.

-This information will help your local authority to find a family for your child which will meet his or her needs.
+This information will help your local authority, and us at Adopt South West, to find a family for your child which will meet his or her needs.
 The information you give will contribute to your child’s understanding of their birth family history.

 This information is personal, so the law says we must treat it as confidential.
 However, there are some circumstances where we need to pass some of it on to other people, such as prospective adopters.
 You will be able to see the information that we have gathered about you and will have an opportunity to comment on it.

 The information you provide is used to create a child permanence report.
-The report is presented to a group of people called an adoption panel.
+The report is presented to the local authority’s Agency Decision Maker.

 The ADM will make a decision about whether or not they think your child is suitable for adoption.